neronotte/Greg.Xrm.Mcp/README.md

 ## 👁️ Vision

-Transform your Dataverse development experience with AI-powered tools that understand your business context. **Greg.Xrm.Mcp** is not just another development tool—it's a **foundational framework** designed to revolutionize how developers interact with Microsoft Dataverse through intelligent AI assistants like GitHub Copilot.
+Transform your Dataverse development experience with AI-powered tools that understand your business context. **Greg.Xrm.Mcp** is a **foundational framework** designed to revolutionize how developers interact with Microsoft Dataverse through intelligent MCP-enabled AI assistants (VS Code Copilot MCP extension, Claude Desktop, and other MCP clients).

+---

 ## 🏗️ Framework Architecture